Sewer mains and sewerage services

 Customer Service Standards

 Every two years, Council adopts Customer Service Standards for Sewerage Services.
 These define the level of service Council aims to supply to its sewerage customers.
-Customer Service Standards for Sewerage Services for 2018 - 2020 (PDF 117KB) were adopted at the May 2018 Council meeting.
+Water Supply & Sewerage Customer Service Standards 2020 -2021 and 2021- 2022 (PDF 603.4KB) was adopted at November 2020 Council meeting.